Redocly/redocly-cli/docs/commands/lint.md

     root: ./openapi/definition.json
 ```

-In this case, after resolving the path behind the `core@v1` name (see the `Configuration file` tab), `lint` will validate the `definition.json` file.
+In this case, after resolving the path behind the `core@v1` name (see the `Configuration file` tab), `lint` validates the `definition.json` file.
 The presence of the Redocly configuration file is mandatory.

 #### Empty apis